JMRMEDEV/vengayam/README.md

 ### DashboardComponent

 Main dashboard component.
 Made to display all the components that we want to embed.
 When you hover over the current dashboard section, change the style of it.
 Includes a Navbar with PST time.
-It can have two columns.
+It can has two columns.

 For using it, you just have two set children and reference the corresponding column **`slot`**, like this: